-Ms. Nagata: ㉙ When Mr. Shafiq participated in the Duskin Leadership Training program, at first no one knew what kind of person he was.
+Nagata/ When Mr. Shafiq participated in the Duskin Leadership Training program, at first no one knew what kind of person he was.
 However, he is a huge success today, and has become an indispensable person in the field of disability activities.
-Duskin produces graduates every year but not all of them are successful.
-If there are 10 trainees, at least one, or perhaps 2 to 3 persons become huge resources when they go back home to their own countries.
-Today I see private sector and corporation representatives in the audience.
-Training people is also an investment for not only Duskin but for you as well.
+Duskin produces graduates every year, but not all of them are successful.
+If there are 10 trainees, at least one, or perhaps two to three persons, become huge resources when they go back home to their own countries.
+Today, I see private sector and corporation representatives in the audience.
+Training people is an investment for not only Duskin, but also for you as well.
 Please do continue your support for many years to come.
 Money is needed very much.
-It’s not rude at all to provide money.
-This is what I learned during my 30-year service at the United Nations.
-Funds are needed; funds for the creation of human resources, funds for the provision of technology.
+It is not rude at all to provide money.
+I learned this during my 30-year service at the United Nations.
+Funds are needed, funds for the creation of human resources, funds for the provision of technology.
 If anyone present is able to provide support, please do so continuously.

-Emcee: ㉚ This concludes Session 3.
+MC/ This concludes Session 3.
 Thank you very much.